369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 The probability p(x⁽ⁱ⁾|y𝑗) are computed with a frequency count which corrisponds to applying a maximum likelyhood approach.
-It's also important to note thtat we use a correction parameter, called **Laplace**, to avoid null probabilities
+It's also important to note that we use a correction parameter, called **Laplace**, to avoid null probabilities
 ```
 		     (Nx⁽ⁱ⁾ = y𝑗) + 𝞪
 	p(x⁽ⁱ⁾|y𝑗) = ----------------
 		      N(y𝑗) + m𝞪
 ```

-the denominator is the total count of occurences of the y class in all features, pluss a correction factor which is proportional to the dimensionality of the inputs
+the denominator is the total count of occurences of the y class in all features, plus a correction factor which is proportional to the dimensionality of the inputs

 In the case of null counts, the probability (𝞪) defaults on a constant value, usually 1.0 or 0 for no smoothing.
 Basically, if there was one that wasn't in the traning set, it would default to 1.0 to give it a small probability